Ji-Zhou/AMT/README.md

 # Datasets

-Based on the test data used in [2] and [3], we also selected three different sized fleets for testing, including 4, 8, and 16 trucks, evenly distributed in the square area.
-The line connecting the two opposing vehicles passes through the center of the square.
+Using the test data from [2] and [3], we evaluated our approach on fleets of varying sizes (4, 8, and 16 trucks), evenly distributed within the square area.

-The line connecting the starting and ending points of all trucks passes through the center of a square, which is considered an extreme case to qualitatively evaluate the efficiency of the proposed method.
+For all configurations, the line connecting the start and end points of the trucks passes through the center of the square, representing a challenging case designed to qualitatively assess the efficiency of the proposed method.

-In addition, currently the maximum number of trucks put into use in a single mining area does not exceed 30, and testing the algorithm's ability in conflict areas (loading and unloading areas, interactions) with 16 vehicles is sufficient.
+Currently, the maximum number of trucks deployed in a single mining area does not exceed 30.
+Testing with 16 trucks is sufficient to evaluate the algorithm's performance in high-conflict areas, such as loading and unloading areas or intersections.

 # Test 1